 Maybe it is a Swedish meatball’s size.
 Small.
 Bite-sized, to be exact.
 Dangerous.
 My Italian meatballs are big, honking brontosaurus balls; you need at least three bites to get one down.
 These little Swedish meatballs are just a tablespoon.
 That’s not so much.
 Maybe I’ll have just one more…

 This is a Swedish meatball recipe adapted from one given to my mother from her mother, who was a Massachusetts Swede.
-They call these meatballs Svenska Kottbullar, and they are traditionally served with a lingonberry sauce.
-In Scandinavia, the meatballs are sometimes made with reindeer, so I did not think it a stretch to switch to moose.
+They call these meatballs Svenska Kottbullar, and they are traditionally served with a lingonberry or cranberry sauce.
+In Scandinavia, the meatballs are sometimes made with reindeer, so venison is a natural.
 You could use any red meat.

 Serve these little meatballs in the sauce over mashed potatoes.
 A salad or sauteed greens would round things out.